holab-hku/vomix-snakemake/README.md

-# vOMIX-MEGA
+# vOMIX-MEGA snakemake back-end

-vOMIX-MEGA is a reproducible, scalable, and fast viral metagenomic pipeline with rigorously benchmarked backing on its results.
-It is built on a snakemake backend, can be containerized, and is ready for cloud deployment.
+This repository operates the back-end of the vOMIX-MEGA: A reproducible, scalable, and fast viral metagenomic pipeline with rigorously benchmarked backing on its results.
+If you would like to use the snakemake back-end of our software without a wrapper script, you can use this repository.
+Otherwise, you may visit https://github.com/erfanshekarriz/vOMIX-MEGA !

 # Quick Start